 When working with teens or young adults, it doesn’t matter how dynamic, well-prepared, or up-to-date you are with youth culture (but it doesn’t hurt); the most important thing is building positive relationships.
 Once you form a trusting relationship, you can become the “Pied Piper” to teens and young adults.
-Teenagers and young adults want to feel that they can rely on and trust an adult who is looking out for their best interest.
+Teenagers and young adults want to feel that they can rely on and trust an adult who is looking out for their best interests.
 This blog will provide you with 15 things everyone needs to know when working with teens and young adults.

 Before you can begin to understand and effectively work with youth, you need to understand yourself.
 Some of you may think, “But I already know myself; I’ve been the same person for… years.”
-Our experiences, backgrounds, cultures and ethnicity all shape who we are.
+Our experiences, backgrounds, cultures, and ethnicity all shape who we are.
 We may be more sensitive to certain topics or issues, and this may inadvertently impact and/or influence the way we interact with our young people.
 Being aware of who we are and where we come from only helps make us stronger educators, teachers, or counselors.

 Everyone has a presence and a first impression they give.
 Learn to use that in a positive way in order to connect with your youth.
-One thing I state upfront, is to not read into my facial expressions.
+One thing I state upfront is to not read into my facial expressions.
 Some may call the expression on my face R.B.F.
 (We really need a new name for this).
-I learned a long time ago that my expressions don’t match my thoughts in my head.
+I learned a long time ago that my expressions don’t match the thoughts in my head.
 I have been in numerous workshops where I was intently listening to the facilitator, and they stopped to ask if I was okay.
 I need to explain that it’s the expression that I make when I am engaged and listening.
 Apparently, my “I’m listening“ expression looks more like “why am I here” face.
-Trust me; I have long tried to rectify this by sitting in front of a mirror and trying to change the expressions, it hasn’t worked.
+Trust me; I have long tried to rectify this by sitting in front of a mirror and trying to change the expressions, but it hasn’t worked.
 It’s subconscious, and I have learned to embrace and accept it, so, I let my students know upfront.
-It also let’s them to also know that I don’t think I am perfect and am just as human as everyone else.
+It also lets them to also know that I don’t think I am perfect and am just as human as everyone else.